naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/pytest-tutorial-advance-usage-common-assertions-and-data-driven.md

 The contents of the test configuration file in the demo are as follows:

 - Configure host information
-- Configure the getAPI interface information.
+- Configure the getAPI API information.
-- Configure the postAPI interface information.
+- Configure the postAPI API information.

 ```json
 {